Tethered Spinal Cord

 Tethered spinal cord refers to a condition where the bottom of the spinal cord is pulled down and fixed or stuck in a position instead of floating freely.
 In growing children, a tethered spinal cord can permanently damage the spinal nerves and can result in loss of function.

 Tethered spinal cord has many forms and severities.
 Spina bifida/myelomeningocele is one of the most severe forms and diagnosed when a baby is born.
 In less severe cases, signs of a tethered spinal cord can go unnoticed and untreated even into adulthood as it can be difficult to diagnose.
 Often for the less severe types of spina bifida, both imaging (ultrasound or MRI), other testing (urodynamic testing), and symptoms are put together in order to diagnose tethered cord as a syndrome.
 In these cases, there isn’t one test that diagnoses it definitively.

 Common symptoms of a tethered spinal cord in children are leg pain or restless legs, a curved spine (scoliosis), bowel and/or bladder problems, and leg length or feet size differences.
 Some patients with tethered spinal cord have a dimple in the lower back, thick hair growing over the spine, a lump in the lower back, or other abnormal skin markings.
 If your child is experiencing any of these symptoms or has any of the physical signs of a tethered spinal cord, please consult with your child’s pediatrician for further evaluation.

-We work closely with pediatricians and specialists to first diagnose the condition and then to develop the best treatment plan.
+UNC pediatric neurosurgery works closely with pediatricians and specialists to diagnose tethered spinal cord and then develop the best treatment plan for each child.